UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings: Evaluation

 \subsection{Setup}

-In our study, we employ Phi-3.5V and Qwen2-VL-7B as the foundational LVLMs, while utilizing Phi-1.5 and Qwen2-1.5B as their corresponding T2I counterparts.
-Adopting the experimental setting in VLM2VEC~\cite{jiang2024vlm2vec}, we implement LoRA for fine-tuning our UniMoCo models on embedding datasets.
-The training configuration includes a rank of 8, 2K training steps, and a batch size of 1024.
-The loss function incorporates a temperature parameter of 0.02 and a hyperparameter $\alpha$ set to 0.1.
-For models based on Phi-3.5V, we process each image into 4 sub-image crops, whereas for Qwen2-VL-7B based models, all input images are resized to a standardized resolution of 672$\times$672 pixels.
-All experimental runs were conducted using 8 NVIDIA A100 GPUs.
-For more details, please refer to Appendix~\ref{sec:setting}.
+In our study, we employ Phi-3.5V~\cite{abdin2024phi3technicalreporthighly} and Qwen2-VL-7B~\cite{wang2024qwen2} as foundational LVLMs, while utilizing Phi-1.5 and Qwen2-1.5B as their T2I counterparts.
+The loss function incorporates a temperature parameter of 0.02 and a hyperparameter $\alpha$ of 0.1.
+For Phi-3.5V based models, we process each image into 4 sub-image crops, whereas for Qwen2-VL-7B based models, all images are resized to a standardized resolution of 672$\times$672.
+For details of experimental settings, please refer to Appendix~\ref{sec:setting}.

-For training data, we utilize the MMEB benchmark~\cite{jiang2024vlm2vec}, which comprises 20 diverse datasets across four domains: classification, retrieval, VQA, and visual grounding.
-To maintain consistency, we implement a sampling strategy where any dataset containing over 50K samples is randomly subsampled to 50K instances.
-This curation process yields in a final training set of 662K samples.
+For training data, we utilize the MMEB~\cite{jiang2024vlm2vec}, comprising 20 diverse datasets across four domains: classification, retrieval, VQA, and visual grounding.
+By subsampling datasets exceeding 50K instances into 50K samples, we construct a final training set of 662K samples.

-The evaluation framework similarly builds upon MMEB, incorporating both in-distribution (20 datasets) and out-of-distribution (16 datasets) test sets, with each dataset containing 1,000 samples.
-Following the methodology of VLM2VEC, we employ Precision@1 as the primary metric for assessing model performance across all benchmarks, as detailed in Table~\ref{tab:main_exp}.
+The evaluation framework also builds upon MMEB, incorporating both in-distribution (20 datasets) and out-of-distribution (16 datasets) test sets, with each dataset containing 1K samples.
+We employ Precision@1 as the primary metric for assessing model performance across all benchmarks.